Legal technology

-Legal technology, also known as Legal Tech, refers to the use of technology and software to provide legal services and support the legal industry.
-Legal Tech companies are often startups founded with the purpose of disrupting the traditionally conservative legal market.
+Legal technology, also known as legal tech, refers to the use of technology and software to provide legal services and support the legal industry.
+Legal technology encompasses the use of traditional software architecture and web technologies, such as searchable databases of case law and other legal authority, as well as machine learning technologies, such as those used to automatically search documents for purposes of due diligence or discovery.
+Work on making contracts more easy to use involve aspects of user experience design, and artificial intelligence.

-Different approaches and technologies have been used for legal tasks.
-Traditional software architecture and web technologies have been used for tasks like providing access to case law.
-Machine learning approaches have been used to help find documents for due diligence or discovery.
-Work on making contracts more easy to use involve aspects of user experience design.
+Alternative legal service providers (ALSPs) increasingly use legal technology to deliver transactional legal work at scale, helping in-house legal teams improve service delivery, streamline operations, and redirect capacity to higher-value tasks.